 Mike Rinaldi is a moderator and blogger for the popular Save the Cat! screenwriting forum at www.blakesnyder.com.
 Mike studied theology at Fresno Pacific University before completing the Act One screenwriting program in 2009 and has been mentored by some of Hollywood’s top professionals.
 His production work includes five feature films as well as commercials and a music video and he’s written across various media platforms from Relevant Magazine to Gotee Records to the stand-up comedy circuit.
 Mike is currently a script doctor and screenwriter developing feature films and web series as well as several original projects.

 David Schmelzer has a background both in theology (Fuller Seminary, ’87) and the arts (Stanford University, ’84, and a decade as a working playwright).
-He leads a two-site church in the Boston area (Vineyard Christian Fellowship–Greater Boston,www.bostonvineyard.org), keeps his hand in some fiction writing, and lives just outside Boston with his wife, Grace and their five children.
-Dave is the author of Not the Religious Type: Confessions of a Turncoat Athiest and currently lives in Santa Monica, CA while heading the Blue Ocean Network.
+He co-planted a two-site church in the Boston area (Vineyard Christian Fellowship–Greater Boston,www.bostonvineyard.org), with Charles Park while keeping his hand in some fiction writing.
+He is author of Not the Religious Type: Confessions of a Turncoat Athiest and currently lives in Santa Monica, CA while heading the Blue Ocean Network.

 Nathan Scoggins is an award-winning writer and director based in Los Angeles.
 He’s written projects for Lionsgate, Jenkins Entertainment, Sodium Entertainment, and Five Stone Media.
 Several of his award-winning short films are available on DVD.
 His latest film, THE LEAST OF THESE has just been released by Vivendi Universal through Code Black Entertainment.
 For more information on the film, please check out the Facebook page: www.facebook.com/